zoff-kollektiv/cifar/data/persons/1-hosni-mubarak.md

 four-year jail sentences on charges of embezzlement and were ordered to pay a
 $17.5 million fine.
 In March 2017, Hosni Mubarak was released from detention after being acquitted of charges of killing protesters but remains under investigation for alleged corruption.
-Mubarak is said t reside in his private family residence in Cairo’s upscale district of Heliopolis.
+Mubarak is said to reside in his private family residence in Cairo’s upscale district of Heliopolis.